A Comprehensive Overview of Karnataka Apartment Ownership Act 1972

 • The basement, garden, yards, parking spaces (if not sold individually), storage areas

-• All community facilities like community halls, gyms, swimming pools, etc., mentioned in the property declaration
+• All community facilities, like community halls, gyms, swimming pools, etc., are mentioned in the property declaration

 • Lastly, all areas of the property that are important to its existence, maintenance, and safety